 – You chose a VPN provider – let’s say xxVPN.com.

-– You are then usually given credentials and a software for connecting through the VPN.
+– You are then usually given credentials and software for connecting through the VPN.
 On a basic package, your operating systems already come with a VPN client software – you only have to configure it properly provided that you have all the needed information (the protocols used, the encryption supported, …).
 I’m not going to get into the details of the protocols for encrypting whether it is for the header or for the body of the IP packet.

 – On some more elaborate VPN packages, the provider will give you additional software that eases the installation and configuration process.
 This usually is proprietary software.

 – Then you use your credentials to set up the VPN connection.
 This VPN actually is a kind of tunnel where all your traffic goes through before reaching the internet/intranet.
 At the same time, it “impersonates” you by giving you a temporary IP address that will be visible by the whole internet – though “hiding” your actual IP address.

 – All your internet traffic then goes through this one single tunnel.